 When a boy and girl say to each other, "I love you," what do they mean?
 One of the things they mean is that they want to be together, to do things together.
 They want to protect each other from harm, to help each other, to please each other, to possess each other.
 'The Lord thy God is a jealous God'.
 The Lord thy Lover is a jealous Lover.
-Thou shalt have none other Gods but me."
+The Lady thy Lover is a jealous Lover.
+"Thou shalt have none other Gods but me."
 Thou shalt have no other lover but me.
 Why?